Wang Yi: Early and personal life

 Wang was born in Beijing.
-After graduating from high school in September 1969, he was sent to Northeast China.
+After graduating from high school in September 1969, he was sent down to Northeast China.
 He subsequently served in the Northeast Construction Army Corps in Heilongjiang Province for eight years.

 In December 1977, Wang returned to Beijing and in the same year was enrolled in the department of Asian and African Languages of Beijing International Studies University.
 He studied Japanese at the institution, graduating in February 1982 with a bachelor's degree.
 He is known to speak fluent English and Japanese.